Vandermeer Home Inspections: Don’t roll the dice when choosing a Home Inspector, choose a Certified Master Inspector!

 Be sure that your Home Inspector provides a detailed report, not just a hand written checklist given to you at the end of the inspection.
 A hand written checklist can be difficult to interpret and to read, and may not have all the information you require.
 The best is a computer-generated report, which offers a combination of the checklist and narrative about specific areas of the home.
 The Inspection Report should give you the information that you need to make an informed decision about your potential purchase.
 Further, a good Home Inspector will contact you or be available to answer your questions after the Inspection is over.

-Our reports are prepared using the Carson Dunlop "Horizon" Home Inspection computerized report system.
-It incorporates numerous photos of the house, and describes both defects and well designed components of the house, so you not only learn about whats wrong with the house, you learn whats good about the house, giving you the total picture.
-Our reports are sent by email, downloadable PDF (Adobe Acrobat) files and average 40 pages.
-We are available to answer questions and discuss aspects of the house for as long as you own the house.
+Vandermeer Home Inspection reports are prepared using the Carson Dunlop "Horizon" Home Inspection computerized report system.
+It incorporates numerous photos of the house, and describes both defects and well designed components of the house, so you not only learn about what’s wrong with the house, you learn what’s good about the house, giving you the total picture.
+Our reports are sent by email, downloadable PDF (Adobe Acrobat) files and average 60 pages.
+We are available to answer questions and discuss aspects of the house immediately after the inspection and for as long as you own the house.

 3. Professional Affiliations & Certifications